 Hormone therapy was once routinely used to treat menopausal symptoms and protect long-term health.
 Then large clinical trials showed health risks.
-What does this mean to you?By Mayo Clinic Staff
+What does this mean for you?By Mayo Clinic Staff

 Hormone replacement therapy — medications containing female hormones to replace the ones the body no longer makes after menopause — is sometimes used to treat common menopausal symptoms, including hot flashes and vaginal discomfort.

 The benefits of hormone therapy depend, in part, on whether you take systemic hormone therapy or low-dose vaginal preparations of estrogen.

 Systemic hormone therapy.
-Systemic estrogen — which comes in pill, skin patch, gel, cream or spray form — remains the most effective treatment for relief of troublesome menopausal hot flashes and night sweats.
+Systemic estrogen — which comes in pill, skin patch, gel, cream or spray form — remains the most effective treatment for the relief of troublesome menopausal hot flashes and night sweats.
 Estrogen can also ease vaginal symptoms of menopause, such as dryness, itching, burning and discomfort with intercourse.

 - Low-dose vaginal products.
 Low-dose vaginal preparations of estrogen — which come in cream, tablet or ring form — can effectively treat vaginal symptoms and some urinary symptoms while minimizing absorption into the body.
 Low-dose vaginal preparations do not help with hot flashes, night sweats or protection against osteoporosis.

-For women who haven't had their uterus removed, estrogen is typically prescribed along with progesterone or progestin (progesterone-like medication).
+If you haven't had your uterus removed, your doctor will typically prescribe estrogen along with progesterone or progestin (progesterone-like medication).
 This is because estrogen alone, when not balanced by progesterone, can stimulate growth of the lining of the uterus, increasing the risk of uterine cancer.
-Women who have had their uterus removed (hysterectomy) don't need to take progestin.
+If you have had your uterus removed (hysterectomy), you don't need to take progestin.

 In the largest clinical trial to date, a combination estrogen-progestin pill (Prempro) increased the risk of certain serious conditions, including: